Codesee-io/docs-maps/docs/installation.md

 ### Access to Actions

 These allow us to monitor our GitHub Action, to present progress indicators in app, and help you troubleshoot if and when something goes wrong.

+### Access to Repo Administration Organization Members

+We use information about who has access to your repo and organization in order to limit who has access to your CodeSee Maps.
+That way, all those and only those who have access to your repo will have access to your Maps about that repo.